The problem with bio and ‘compostable’ plastics

 As we see the age of plastic bags die, much to the disgust of some, a new evil is rearing its ugly head.
 Bio and ‘compostable’ plastics.
 You may be able to tell already, I’m not a fan.
+They look like plastic, act like plastic and many of our commercial composting plants don’t want them.
 We are currently being brainwashed that this new form of plastic is good and that it won’t contribute to the plastic pollution problem.
 Consumers can use them with a clear conscious.
 Sorry to burst your bubble but that’s green washing.

 Others will argue that if they are going to commercial composters what's the problem?
 If they are going to these facilities great!
 But don’t you think we should be making sure real organic waste should be going to these facilities first?